taliajmallo/rpgs/homebrew/Exalted/corpse_bride_raiment.md

 bane to those who mean her ill.
 Upon taking damage from an attack that would normally draw blood, the wearer may choose to allow the attack to do so despite Corpse Bride Raiment's attunement effect.
-For the rest of the scene, her allies add(their intimacy towards her) to raw damage on all attacks against the creature that attacked her.
+For the rest of the scene, her allies add (their intimacy towards her) non-charm dice to raw damage on all attacks against the creature that attacked her.

 Design notes: Mechanically compare against Heart-Forged Aegis (Arms of the Chosen p96, adds intimacy to soak for a scene at 5m 1i, essence 1 prereq), Fire